 MONTREAL, Canada- In her final of three events at the Canadian Olympic time trials, North Texas swimmer Krista Rossum placed 26th in the 200-meter Breast clocking a 2:38.69.
-The freshman outperformed 84 other swimmers also fighting for a spot on the 2012 Canadian national swim team.

 In each race, the top eight swimmers make the 'A' final and nine through 18 make the 'B' final.
 Rossum missed the 18th place cutoff time by 3.46 seconds (2:35.23).
 The winner of her heat and overall victor of the 200-meter breast produced the fastest time with a 2:27.57.

 Friday- In her second event of the Canadian Olympic time trials, Krista Rossum finished 48th out of a pack of 155 swimmers in the 200-meter IM timing a 2:23.63.